 If you get one take a closer look:

-It actually does look pretty legitimate at first glance.
-A trained eye will notice a few oddities (“Annual Website Domain Listings on internet directory” doesn’t quite make sense).
+These letters may actually look pretty legitimate at first glance.
+However, the trained eye will notice a few oddities, such as common lines like “Annual Website Domain Listings on internet directory” that don’t quite make sense.

 A quick Google search immediately pulls up results like “Domain Name Scams”, “Web Domain Listings Scam” and a poor BBB rating.